LDraw

-LDraw is a system of freeware tools for modeling Lego creations in 3D on a computer.
+LDraw is a system of freeware tools and a 3D graphics file format standard for modeling Lego creations.

+History

 The LDraw file format and original program were written by James Jessiman, although the file format has since evolved and extended.
 He also modeled many of the original parts in the parts library, which is under continuous maintenance and extension by the LDraw community.

 Following Jessiman's death in 1997, a variety of programs have been written that use the LDraw parts library, and file format.
 LDraw models are frequently rendered in POV-Ray or Blender, free 3D ray tracers.

+LDraw.org

+In 2003, LDraw.org organization has been established, which main task is set to further develop LDraw file format and extend LDraw parts library.
+Organization is controlled by members of LDraw.org Steering Committee (LSC for short), elected by users of LDraw.org forum.
+Core members of LDraw.org are in close ties with James Jessiman's family, which is the owner of the LDraw™ registered trademark.

+James Jessiman Memorial Award

+Since 2001, LDraw.org project org's awards notable contributors with the James Jessiman Memorial Award.

+Recipient is selected by LDraw.org Steering Committee, and approved after a consultation with Jessiman's family.